straysheep-dev/ansible-configs/manage_keys/README.md

 Role Variables
 --------------

-Set the following variables per-host or per-group in your inventory.
+Set the following per-host or per-group in your inventory.

 - `is_managed: "false"`: Set to `"true"` to add or remove content from each endpoint's `authorized_keys` files.
 - `is_manager: "false"`: Set to `"true"` to copy private keys to the remote machine(s).